hackall360/auto-coder/docs/autocoder/runtime.md

 ## Front-end integrations

-Existing front ends, such as [`main.py`](../../main.py) (CLI) and the planned [`TUI.py`](../../TUI.py), use the core runtime to obtain a manager agent while handling user interaction themselves.
-The CLI, for example, instantiates `AutoCoderCore`, calls `build_manager(status_callback=...)`, and then enters a prompt loop.
+Existing front ends, such as [`main.py`](../../main.py) (Textual UI) and custom automation harnesses, use the core runtime to obtain a manager agent while handling user interaction themselves.
+The Textual entry point instantiates `AutoCoderCore`, calls `build_manager(status_callback=...)`, and feeds events into the UI's message loop.
 Alternative surfaces—web services, batch scripts, notebooks—can follow the same pattern to reuse the orchestration logic without duplicating the setup.

 ## Usage examples